 A virtual concierge allows you to respond to queries with a remote team, provide insights into services and events, and engage guests with digital content in a way that’s consistent with their other consumer experiences.
 But these solutions were previously costly and time-consuming to implement.

 Now, though, you can be ultra-responsive to guests with branded, digital technology that offers a dedicated, personalized experience.
 Here, we look at how.

 Digital guidebooks are a great way to get guests excited about their stay long before they arrive.

 Cheaper and more convenient to update than traditional printed guides, a digital guidebook gives you the chance to share practical information like:

-In the table below, we give you some ideas of services that you can offer to different profiles of guests, to show you understand their needs and expectations:
+Below, we give you some ideas of services you can offer to different profiles of guests to show you understand their needs and expectations: